Public Bank Berhad: Operations

 The Public Bank Group is well known for its strong financial performance and consistent prudent management.
 It is consistently accorded with strong credit and financial ratings from local and foreign rating agencies.
 Public Bank gained a long-term rating of AAA the Rating Agency Malaysia.
 It is the highest rating accorded by Rating Agency Malaysia.
 It also received a short-term rating of P1 with stable outlook.
-Standard & Poor's reaffirmed Public Bank's A- long-term rating and A-2 short-term counterparty credit rating with stable outlook.
+Standard & Poor's reaffirmed Public Bank's A− long-term rating and A-2 short-term counterparty credit rating with stable outlook.
 Moody's Investors Service reaffirmed Public Bank's foreign currency long-term deposit rating of A3 and short-term deposit rating of P-2 with stable outlook.

 Public Bank currently has a network of 259 branches and over 2000 self terminals in Malaysia.
-The company also has its presence in the Asia-Pacific region with a network of 1 subsidiary in Hong Kong (Public Bank (Hong Kong) Limited, with 79 branches), 1 subsidiary in Cambodia (Cambodian Public Bank Plc, with 30 branches), 1 subsidiary in Vietnam (Public Bank Vietnam Limited, with 12 branches), 4 branches in Laos, 3 branches in China and 3 branches in Sri Lanka.
+The company also has its presence in the Asia-Pacific region with a network of 1 subsidiary in Hong Kong (Public Bank (Hong Kong) Limited, with 79 branches), 1 subsidiary in Cambodia (Cambodian Public Bank Plc, with 30 branches), 2 subsidiaries in Vietnam (Public Bank Vietnam Limited, with 12 branches), 4 branches in Laos, 3 branches in China and 3 branches in Sri Lanka.

 In total, the company serves more than 9 million customers in countries where it operates.